h4ckyou/h4ckyou.github.io/posts/ctf/abcctf23/writeup.md

 Flag: abcctf{51MP13_r3P0r7_607_Y0U_7H3_F146}
 ```

-This is all I believe I don't need to make a writeup on the remaining one cause it's pretty much solvable by anyone just `strings & grep`
+This is all I believe I don't need to make a writeup on the remaining ones I solvef cause it's pretty much solvable by anyone just `strings & grep`

 Welp that's all I did 😛